Model-based Development in Theory: Why should I use it?

-Model-based design (MBD) is an established practice within automotive software development.
+Model-based development is an established practice within automotive software development.
 As part of this, an executable model serves as the core asset in the development of an embedded control system.

 This model underpins the entire development process, acting as an early prototype for requirements elicitation, algorithmic design, software implementation, testing, and verification.
 Code is automatically generated from the model, which is used to build the software that is finally integrated onto the target system.